What is TEFL?

-CELTA (Certificate in Teaching English to Speakers of Other Languages): This is a specific brand of course operating under Cambridge University, similar to a TESOL.
+CELTA (Certificate in Teaching English to Speakers of Other Languages): This is a specific brand, operating under Cambridge University, similar to a TESOL.
 This course is usually taught full-time over 4 weeks or part-time over 6 months.

 What is the difference between a TEFL and TESOL?

 TEFL and TESOL are both acronyms for teaching English to non-native speakers.
-Both acronyms can be used to describe qualifications which certify you to teach English as a foreign language.
+Both acronyms can be used to describe qualifications that certify you to teach English as a foreign language.

 What is a TEFL teacher?

-Teaching English as a Foreign Language (TEFL) teacher refers to teaching the English language to adults and children whose first or main language is not English.
-TEFL can occur either within the state school system or more privately, at a language school or with a tutor.
-So, if you’re fluent in English, want to get paid to travel the world and have creative planning skills, consider a career teaching English as a foreign language.
+A Teaching English as a Foreign Language (TEFL) teacher refers to teaching the English language to adults and children whose first language is not English.
+TEFL can occur either within the state school system or, more privately, at a language school or with a tutor.
+If you’re fluent in English, want to get paid to travel the world and have creative planning skills, consider a career teaching English as a foreign language.
 Related article: Which qualities make a good TEFL teacher?

-What do you learn on a TEFL course?
+What do you learn in a TEFL course?

 A TEFL course covers topics including teaching language skills, grammar, lesson planning and classroom management.
 A TEFL course will teach you how to:

-- Simplify English Grammar.
-Simplify complex English grammar concepts for ELLs (English Language Learners).
+- simplify English grammar concepts for ELLs (English Language Learners)

-- Plan Lessons.
-Plan and deliver effective lessons that meet class learning objectives and promote productive learning.
+- plan lessons to be able to deliver effective lessons that meet class learning objectives and promote productive learning

-- Manage a Classroom.
-Manage your classroom and student behaviour to create a welcoming and safe learning environment.
+- manage a classroom and student behaviour to create a welcoming and safe learning environment

-- Identify Learning Styles.
-Identify different learning styles and adapt lessons to suit students and their needs.
+- identify learning styles to adapt lessons to suit students and their needs

-- Build Effective Learning Materials.
-Find, adapt and personalise a wide variety of text-based and digital materials for use in the classroom.
+- find, adapt and personalise a variety of materials for use in the classroom.